hlissner/evil-multiedit/README.md

 ### Options

-* `evil-multiedit-dwim-motion-keys` (default: `t`): Whether or not to modify evil's motion keys to act differently when the cursor is inside multiedit regions.
+* `evil-multiedit-dwim-motion-keys` (default: `t`): Whether or not evil's motion keys should act differently when the cursor is inside multiedit regions.
 Must be set before evil-multiedit is loaded.
 * `evil-multiedit-ignore-indent-and-trailing` (default: `t`): When you match forward whitespace and this is non-nil, leading and trailing whitespace will be ignored.
-* `evil-multiedit-thing-at-point-fn` (default `(lambda () (bounds-of-thing-at-point
+* `evil-multiedit-thing-at-point-fn` (default `(lambda ()
-  'word))`): This function dictates what to grab from under the cursor if evil-multiedit is invoked from normal mode.
+  (bounds-of-thing-at-point 'word))`): This function dictates what to grab from under the cursor if evil-multiedit is invoked from normal mode.
 It takes no parameters and returns a cons cell (beg . end) containing the bounds of the region to mark.
 * `evil-multiedit-smart-match-boundaries` (default `t`): If non-nil, multiedit will try to be smart about match boundaries when invoked from normal mode.
   E.g.
   + 'evil-multiedit-match' will not match 'evil-multiedit-match-all'
   + 'i' will only match 'i' and not every individual i in 'ignition'.